 - Group 1 (Language & Literature): Language & Literature HL (2 year course)

-- Group 2 (Language Acquisition): Spanish, Arabic, or Chinese B SL (1 year course) or HL (2 year course*)
+- Group 2 (Language Acquisition): Spanish, Arabic, French or Chinese B SL or HL (2 year course*)

-- Group 3 (Individuals & Societies): History HL (2 year course), two SL Electives to be decided (1 year courses)
+- Group 3 (Individuals & Societies): History HL (2 year course), Psychology (1 year course)

-- Group 4 (Science): Physics SL (1 year course); Chemistry SL (1 year course); Environmental Systems & Societies SL (1 year course); Sports, Exercise, & Health Science SL (1 year course); Design Technology HL (2 year course); Computer Science HL (2 year course)
+- Group 4 (Science): Chemistry SL (1 year course); Environmental Systems & Societies SL (1 year course); Design Technology HL (2 year course); Computer Science HL (2 year course)

 - Group 6 (Arts): Music HL, Film HL, Visual Arts HL (all 2 year courses)